johntrigg/obsidian-notes/Atomic-Notes/5000-TECHNIQUES/5200-TECHNICAL-WRITING/5210-GENERAL-STYLE-GUIDE.md

 ## Vulnerability Reporting
 What language does the client want?
 Do they want the word "Weakness", "Technical Vulnerability", or something else entirely?

 Density vs practicality.
 There's a lot of fields you could include.
 Honestly, most are useless and only make the report look better.
+I personally like the design of having a table with the shorthand information, and going into detail below.

+## Potential Information Fields
+- Ordered:
+    1. Item 1
+    2. Item 2